Meet the drag queen who helped create a completely queer world in The Sims

 "It would be nice to have a setting where you could say that this sim is interested in these types of relationships, and to have a little bit more control in terms of someone's relationship status.
 I think that would be pushing for queerness that could exist there regularly."

 Adding pronouns has been a common request from the community, recently culminating in a change.org petition started by Twitch streamer Momo Misfortune (a fellow contributor to the Fresh New World project).
-The petition asks EA to be more inclusive to transgender and non-binary sims through the character editor and game dialogue, including pronoun options and gender-neutral language.
-So far, over 14,000 players have signed it.
+The petition asks EA to be more inclusive to transgender and non-binary sims through in-game dialogue, asking for more g pronoun options and gender-neutral language.
+So far, over 14,000 people have signed it.

 Day 51 of tweeting @TheSims & @EA till we have pronoun options in The Sims 4 or game texts are changed to match the random gender neutral language being used throughout game dialogue.Sign the petition here: https://t.co/tK98mQLoWP#TheSims4 #YouMakeTheSims #PronounsForTheSims4April 15, 2021